pytorch/pytorch/docs/source/distributed.rst

 machines.
 The class :func:`torch.nn.parallel.DistributedDataParallel` builds on this functionality to provide synchronous distributed training as a wrapper around any PyTorch model.
-This differs from the kinds of parallelism provided by :module:`torch.multiprocessing` and :func:`torch.nn.DataParallel` in that it supports multiple network-connected machines and in that the user must explicitly launch a separate copy of the main training script for each process.
+This differs from the kinds of parallelism provided by :doc:`multiprocessing` and :func:`torch.nn.DataParallel` in that it supports multiple network-connected machines and in that the user must explicitly launch a separate copy of the main training script for each process.